 It is comforting to think that the geologists think that they can predict with fair accuracy when these volcanoes might become more active than they currently are so that people can be protected.
 I wonder if Pele agrees?

 Thurston Lava Tube

 The surface of an active lava flow area might look crusted over but is riddled with tubes in which lava is flowing from the source of the volcano.
-Most of the time these are unseen until it hits the waters edge and steamily sizzles, cooling and adding to the land mass as it tumbles into the sea.
+Most of the time these are unseen until it hits the waters edge with steam sizzling, cooling and adding to the land mass as it tumbles into the sea.